Recognition memory: Medial temporal lobe

 The medial temporal lobes and their surrounding structures are of immense importance to memory in general.
 The hippocampus is of particular interest.
-It has been well documented that damage here can result in severe retrograde or anterograde amnesia, the patient is unable to recollect certain events from their past or create new memories respectively.
+It has been well documented that damage here can result in severe retrograde or anterograde amnesia, where the patient is unable to recollect certain events from their past or create new memories respectively.
 However, the hippocampus does not seem to be the "storehouse" of memory.
 Rather, it may function more as a relay station.
-Research suggests that it is through the hippocampus that short term memory engages in the process of consolidation (the transfer to long term storage).
+Research suggests that it is through the hippocampus that short-term memory engages in the process of memory consolidation (the transfer to long-term storage).
 The memories are transferred from the hippocampus to the broader lateral neocortex via the entorhinal cortex.
 This helps explain why many amnesics have spared cognitive abilities.
-They may have a normal short term memory, but are unable to consolidate that memory and it is lost rapidly.
+They may have a normal short-term memory, but are unable to consolidate that memory and it is lost rapidly.
 Lesions in the medial temporal lobe often leave the subject with the capacity to learn new skills, also known as procedural memory.
 If experiencing anterograde amnesia, the subject cannot recall any of the learning trials, yet consistently improves with each trial.
 This highlights the distinctiveness of recognition as a particular and separate type of memory, falling into the domain of declarative memory.

 The hippocampus is also useful in the familiarity vs. recollection distinction in recognition as mentioned above.
-A familiar memory is a context free memory in which the person has a feeling of "know", as in, "I know I put my car keys here somewhere".
+A familiar memory is a context-free memory in which the person has a feeling of "know", as in, "I know I put my car keys here somewhere".
 It can sometimes be likened to a tip of the tongue feeling.
-Recollection on the other hand is a much more specific, deliberate, and conscious process, also termed remembering.
-The hippocampus is believed heavily involved in recollection, whereas familiarity is attributed to the perirhinal cortex and broader temporal cortex in general, however, there is debate over the validity of these neural substrates and even the familiarity/recollection separation itself.
+Recollection, on the other hand, is a much more specific, deliberate, and conscious process.
+The hippocampus is believed heavily involved in recollection, whereas familiarity is attributed to the perirhinal cortex and broader temporal cortex in general; however, there is debate over the validity of these neural substrates and even the familiarity/recollection separation itself.

 Damage to the temporal lobes can also result in visual agnosia, a deficit in which patients are unable to properly recognize objects, either due to a perceptive deficit, or a deficit in semantic memory.
-In the process of object recognition, visual information from the occipital lobes (such as lines, movement, colour etc.) must at some point be actively interpreted by the brain and attributed meaning.
+In the process of object recognition, visual information from the occipital lobes (such as lines, movement, and colour) must at some point be actively interpreted by the brain and attributed meaning.
 This is commonly referred to in terms of the ventral, or "what" pathway, which leads to the temporal lobes.
 People with visual agnosia are often able to identify features of an object (it is small, cylindrical, has a handle etc.), but are unable to recognize the object as a whole (a tea cup).
 This has been termed specifically as integrative agnosia.